mohitpatel-del/mohitpatel-del/README.md

 ## About Me

-- 🔭 I’m currently working on [Your Current Project]
+- 🔭 I’m currently working on a Hogwarts Admission App.
-- 🌱 I’m currently learning [New Technology or Skill]
+- 🌱 I’m currently learning IoT.
-- 👯 I’m looking to collaborate on [Projects or Areas of Interest]
-- 🤔 I’m looking for help with [Specific Issue or Challenge]
-- 💬 Ask me about [Your Expertise or Interests]
+- 💬 Ask me about JSE.
-- 📫 How to reach me: [Your Email Address]
+- 📫 How to reach me: mp434027@gmail.com
-- 😄 Pronouns: [Your Pronouns]
-- ⚡ Fun fact: [A Fun Fact About You]

 ## Languages and Tools